 If there is a story about why an item it is significant to you, share it; otherwise, someone else will view your treasures as mere knickknacks.
 The story doesn’t have to be dramatic; it could be a simple anecdote.
 However, that simple tale explains why you felt it was worth holding onto…and, perhaps, why someone else might want to cherish this sentimental item.

-If it’s not something you’d like to see on a regular basis, would you like to be able to reminisce with it once a year?
-A less than enthusiastic response, may mean that this item isn’t that special.
+If it’s not something you’d like to see on a regular basis, would you like to be able to reminisce about it once a year?
+A less than enthusiastic response may mean that this item isn’t that special.
 That doesn’t mean the memories associated with it aren’t important to you, just that you have your memories, and they don’t need the support tangible things.

 When you try to keep everything, you blur what is really important to you.
 Remember, there is no set number of items that you should keep.
 More items don’t show more love.
 Keeping boxes of items in your attic doesn’t show they are significant to you and your family.